How to deal with hard questions from a client

 You have to know your material, you have to be able to speak very succinctly and you have to be able to adjust and adopt and move things forward.

-I think I have pretty good communication skills, as evidenced by the fact that not a single video nor podcast in this site is pre-planned with a script.
+I think I have pretty good communication skills.
 I speak as I think.
 I have trained myself to do that.
 People who do fit interviews with me are generally surprised by how much I restructure what they are saying to me, making it much more eloquent, focused and pinpointed on the question.

 The reason I do that is because I am always thinking, “What question are we trying to answer?“ That skill, that ability to structure words, adjust it, change it while keeping track of the big picture is a very important skill.